televisionia/termidoof/README.md

 A quirky lan-server based multiuser CLI interface with benefits, best in school or the workplace.
 Currently tested on Windows 10, though other operating systems will be soon.

-Feel free to contribute to development!
+Feel free to contribute to the development of termidoof!

 **_!!!
 This project is in experimental phase !!!_**